 - f.
 KRS Chapter 508;

 - g.
 KRS Chapter 509;

 - h.
 KRS Chapter 510;

 - i.
 KRS Chapter 511;

 - j.
 KRS Chapter 513;

 - k.
 KRS 514.030;

 - l.
 KRS Chapter 515;

 - m.
 KRS 529.100;

 - n.
 KRS 529.110;

 - o.
 KRS Chapter 530; and

 - p.
 KRS Chapter 531;

-- 6. An offense under a criminal statute of the United States or of another state similar to an offense specified in this paragraph; or
+- 5. An offense under a criminal statute of the United States or of another state similar to an offense specified in this paragraph; or

-- 7. Any crime described in 42 U.S.C. sec.
+- 6. Any crime described in 42 U.S.C. sec.
 1320a-7;

-- (b) A substantiated finding of neglect, abuse, or misappropriation of property by a state or federal agency pursuant to an investigation conducted in accordance with 42 U.S.C. sec.
+- (b) A substantiated finding of neglect, abuse, or misappropriation of property by a state

+or federal agency pursuant to an investigation conducted in accordance with 42

+U.S.C. sec.
 1395i-3 or 1396r;

 - (c) Registration as a sex offender under federal law or under the law of any state; or

 - (d) Being listed on a registry as defined in this section;

-- (7) (a) "Employee" means an individual who:

-- 1. Is hired directly or through contract by a long-term-care facility or provider as defined in subsection (9) of this section, and has duties that involve or may involve one-on-one contact with a patient,

-resident, or client;
+- (7) (a) "Employee" means any individual who is hired by a long-term-care facility or provider through employment or through a contract with the facility or provider, including but not limited to nurses; housekeepers; maintenance personnel; dieticians; pharmacists; administrative staff; any staff person who has access to the personal belongings or funds of a patient, resident, or client; and any volunteer who has duties that are equivalent to the duties of an employee providing direct

-- 2. Is a volunteer who has duties that are equivalent to the duties of an employee providing direct services and the duties involve, or may involve, one-on-one contact with a patient, resident, or client; or - 3.
-Has access to the personal belongings or funds of a patient, resident, or client. - (b) "Employee" does not include a board-certified physician, surgeon, or dentist under contract, or an individual who independently contracts with the long-term-care facility or provider to provide utility, construction, communications, or other services if the contracted services are not directly related to the provision of services to a resident, patient, or client of the facility or provider; - (8) "Inspector general" means the Office of Inspector General of the Cabinet for Health and Family Services; - (9) "Long-term-care facility or provider" means: - (a) A long-term-care facility as defined in KRS 216.510, excluding family-care homes and personal-care homes and excluding acute-care facilities performing long-term-care services or hospice services at the same location as the acute-care facilities; - (b) A nursing pool as defined in this section providing staff to a long-term-care facility or provider; - (c) An adult day health care program as defined in KRS 216B.0441; - (d) An assisted-living community as defined in KRS 194A.700; - (e) A home health agency as defined in KRS 216.935; - (f) A provider of hospice care as defined in 42 U.S.C. sec.
-1395x(dd)(1) and licensed pursuant to KRS Chapter 216B; - (g) A personal services agency as defined in KRS 216.710;
+- services and those duties involve or may involve one-on-one contact with a patient or resident of a long-term-care facility or provider, without line-of-sight supervision by facility or provider staff. - (b) "Employee" does not include an individual who independently contracts with the long-term-care facility or provider to provide utility, construction, communications, or other services if the contracted services are not directly related to the provision of services to a resident, patient, or client of the facility or provider; - (8) "Inspector general" means the Office of Inspector General of the Cabinet for Health and Family Services; - (9) "Long-term-care facility or provider" means: - (a) A long-term-care facility as defined in KRS 216.510, excluding family-care homes and personal-care homes; - (b) A nursing pool as defined in this section providing staff to a long-term-care facility or provider; - (c) An adult day health care program as defined in KRS 216B.0441; - (d) An assisted-living community as defined in KRS 194A.700; - (e) A home health agency as defined in KRS 216.935; - (f) A provider of hospice care as defined in 42 U.S.C. sec.
+1395x(dd)(1) and licensed pursuant to KRS Chapter 216B; - (g) A personal services agency as defined in KRS 216.710; - (h) Providers of home and community-based services authorized under KRS Chapter 205; or - (i) Any other provider as specified by the cabinet by administrative regulation promulgated pursuant to Section 32 of this Act; - (10) "Nursing pool" means any person, firm, corporation, partnership, or association administration of the National and State Background Check Program as specified by administrative regulation; and - (12) "Senior citizen" means a person sixty (60) years of age or older.